hex

 Integral scaled Gram-Schmidt coefficients.
 For j < i, the entry is the determinant formula corresponding to d_{j+1} * μ_{i,j}; on the diagonal we store d_{j+1}, and entries above the diagonal are zero.

 The block below works over the integer matrix with rows (1,1,0), (1,0,1), (0,1,1).
-It reads off the leading Gram determinants and the scaled coefficient matrix, then applies a size-reduction row operation.
+It reads off the leading Gram determinants, prints the whole scaled coefficient matrix, and applies a size-reduction row operation.
+The Hex.GramSchmidt.Int.gramDet bound is filled by its by omega autoparam, so the calls need no explicit proof.